Submission of manuscript:

 • Author’s/Co-author’s should write their email ID in title page with full affiliation details (present working address with designation).

-• Authors should keep their manuscripts as short as they reasonably can (the total number of words should not exceed 6000).
+• Authors should keep their manuscripts as short as possible.

 • Page number should appear in the lower right hand corner of each page, beginning with the title page.